• Skip to main content

 This recipe uses easy ingredients that may be already in your pantry or can be easily procured from the local grocery stores.
 For measurements, please refer to the recipe card.

-ingredients for makhana
+ingredients for roasted makhana sweet salty

 • Desi Ghee- Roasting anything in ghee makes my kitchen so nicely aromatic.
-Gheeadds a crisp layer to them when roasted on a slow flame.
+Ghee adds a crisp layer to them when roasted on a slow flame.
 Their color changes from white to light yellow after absorbing ghee.
 You may use any oil, though they taste best in ghee.

 Salted Makhanas